History and version

 Front

-wheel from Chenillette UE.
+wheel from Chenillette UE used instead.
 Upper hull not glued in place.

 Nose